 1. Work within an ethical and legal framework

-2. Work within a counselling service organisation
+2. Work within a counselling / psychotherapy service organisation

 3. Use supervision to work within own limits of proficiency

-Unit 2: Working within a counselling relationship
+Unit 2: Working within a therapeutic relationship

 2. Establish and develop the therapeutic relationship